sparky-sbc/sparky-test/UsbridgeSig/README.md

 ******************************************************

 USBridgeSig having ASIX AX88179 Gigabit Etherenet Port.
-Asix Driver need to update  for USB audio streaming applications.
+Asix Driver (version 1.4) need to update  for USB audio streaming applications.

 Updated Files are ax88179_178a.c , ax88179_178a.h and copy to linux source tree for compilation.